 In saying that the stones will cry out, Jesus indicates that the people’s acclamations should be encouraged, not suppressed.
 The people of Jerusalem are expressing great joy, and that joy is so appropriate, so necessary, that, if they did not express praise, it would be appropriate for inanimate objects to fill the void.
 Colossians 1:16 says that all creation was made for God’s glory.
 Everything in creation declares His praise.
 However, humans are created in God’s image (Genesis 1:27), so we are the ones who should be praising God.

 Shortly after Jesus’ triumphal entry, the people would keep quiet.
-In just two days, the crowds would be silent.
 And, by Friday, they would yell for Him to be crucified (Luke 23:18–23).

 The idea of rocks crying out in praise to the Lord is poetic, startling imagery.
 Throughout Scripture are similar poetic passages that present inanimate objects praising God.
 For example, in Psalm 114:6, the mountains leap.
 Isaiah 55:12 says, “You will go out in joy and be led forth in peace; the mountains and hills will burst into song before you, and all the trees of the field will clap their hands.”
 Throughout Psalm 148, there are numerous examples of created things praising their Creator—the sun, moon, stars, heavens, water, sky, animals, and people.
 Everyone and everything was created for the pleasure of the sovereign Lord.